miklevin/MikeLev.in/_posts/2024-11-02-got-my-llm-to-play-nice-with-web-ui.md

 coupling between components if I want to be able to wire this thing optionally to you and your cloud-based kind as an alternative to the local LLM.
 Ramble on, my friend.
 You earned it.
-When last we reached this point, you switched into Rodney Dangerfield voide when I noticed I was getting respect from an AI, haha!
+When last we reached this point, you switched into Rodney Dangerfield voide when I noticed I was getting respect from an AI, ahaha!

 **Claude**: *Adjusts virtual tie, wipes away a binary tear*